Continuing Education

-The program is open to anyone interested in historic preservation: members of historic preservation commissions, town planners, historic site administrators, museum staff and volunteers, owners of old or historic buildings, architects, engineers, attorneys, students, and anyone else with an interest in preserving cultural heritage.
+The program is open to anyone interested in historic preservation: members of historic preservation commissions, town planners, historic site administrators and volunteers, museum staff and volunteers, owners of old or historic buildings, architects, engineers, attorneys, students, and anyone else with an interest in preserving cultural heritage.

 Building a Strong Foundation: Planning Documents for Historic Preservation